What do your customers want from your car dealership?

 Then, there are the things that you expect not because they should be true, but because you know that they are true; you expect your new car to start in the morning, and you expect your recycling to be picked up on time.

-Before COVID-19, digital retailing at your dealership was the former – a perfect hamburger.
+Before the pandemic hit in 2020, digital retailing at your dealership was the former – a perfect hamburger.
 Your customers expected it the way they expected their flight to take off on-time: a hope based on the way things should be, not the way things are.
 Now, though, an online car purchase has shifted into the second category.

 You already know that the rest of the world went digital a long time ago.
 Ecommerce has been the norm in every industry but our own for roughly a decade.
 It’s the reason Blockbuster went under, and Amazon soared.